Office of Elementary and Secondary Education, Department of Education.

 II.
 Award Information

 Estimated Available Funds: $180,000,000.

 These estimated available funds are the total available for all three types of grants under the EIR program (Early-phase, Mid-phase, and Expansion grants).

 Contingent upon the availability of funds and the quality of applications, we may make additional awards in subsequent years from the list of unfunded applications from this competition.

 Estimated Average Size of Awards: Up to $8,000,000.

-In implementing this statutory provision and program requirement, the Department may fund high-quality applications from rural applicants and applications submitted under Absolute Priorities 2 and 3 out of rank order in the Mid-phase competition.
+In implementing this statutory provision and program requirement, the Department may fund high-quality applications from rural applicants out of rank order in the Mid-phase competition.

-In addition, for FY 2020 Mid-phase competition, the Department intends to award an estimated $31 million in funds for STEM education projects (Absolute Priority 2) and $65 million in funds for SEL (Absolute Priority 3), contingent on receipt of a sufficient number of applications of sufficient quality.
+In addition, for the FY 2021 Mid-phase competition, the Department intends to award an estimated $32 million in funds for STEM projects and $32 million in funds for SEL projects, contingent on receipt of a sufficient number of applications of sufficient quality.

 III.
 Eligibility Information

 (f) An LEA, an SEA, the BIE, or a consortium described in clause (d), in partnership with—